Models with Modular Data Pipelines#

 VectorModel#

 It is important to note that this does not limit vector models to tabular data, because the data within a vector can take arbitrary forms (in contrast to vectors as they are defined in mathematics).
-Every element of an input vector could itself be arbitrary complex, and could, in the most general sense, be any kind of object.
+Every element of an input vector could itself be arbitrarily complex, and could, in the most general sense, be any kind of object.

 The VectorModel Class Hierarchy#